pyfb78/competitive-coding-setup/Setup-neovim-linux.md

 `curl -fLo ~/.config/nvim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim`

-This will create a directory called autoload that contains all of the things you need for vim-plug.
-Now, I do not like to use a seperate directory for my vim setup, but I used this command when I was first setting up my neovim.
-I found all of this out in this blog; https://www.chrisatmachine.com/Neovim/01-vim-plug/.
-Check it out, it is pretty good.
-If you want to download your plugins in another file, follow the directions in the blog.

 Now, you have all of the neccassary requirements to set up your config file.
 Go to your init.vim file by using the command;
 `nvim init.vim`